Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Players evaluate the rank of their hands and decide whether to hit or stand, taking into account the rank of the upcard.
 Any number of cards can be drawn, provided that the score does not exceed twenty-one.

-The cards are strictly drawn by the game participants strictly one by one.
+The cards are strictly drawn by the game participants one by one.
 The first is located to the left of the dealer.
 As soon as the decisions concerning all boxes are made, the dealer faces up his second card.
 If necessary, the croupier hits and compares the resulting hands.
 The dealer only hits in situations provided by the rules.
 The croupier has to hit on a 16 or less and stand on a 17 or more.

 The player cannot touch his cards.
 All operations with them are carried out by the croupier.